mohammad0omar/Library-management-system/README.md

 # Library-management-system
-these are some screenshoots from the project their is still more page not sceen shooted
+these are some screenshoots from the project their are still more page not sceen shooted

 # main page
 ![picture](LibraryProject2/screenshoots/mainPage.png)